imisi-akande/document-manager-application/README.md

 - Search for documents
 - Search for users
 - Check own documents
-- With admin access you manage users and change user roles
+- With admin access you manage users and delete roles

 ## Technologies Used
 - JavaScript (ES6)